-Sri Lanka (see Figure 1) is a South Asian tropical island and there is already evidence that its climate has changed.
-An annual temperature increase of 0.016 C was observed during the period 1960 to 1990 across the country.
-The day time maximum and night time minimum mean air temperatures have increased by 0.021 C and 0.02 C per year, respectively (Basnayake, 2011).
+Sri Lanka is a South Asian tropical island and there is already evidence that its climate has changed.
+An annual temperature increase of 0.016oC was observed during the period 1960 to 1990 across the country as a whole.
+The day time maximum and night time minimum mean air temperatures have increased by 0.021oC and 0.02oC per year, respectively (Basnayake, 2011).
 Meanwhile, the number of consecutive dry days has increased in the dry and the intermediate climatic zones.
 The number of warm days and warm nights has increased while the number of cold days and nights has decreased (Ministry of Environment, 2010a).
 The average annual rainfall decreased by 144mm, around seven percent, during the same period and the distribution pattern has also changed (Basnayake, 2011).
-The North East monsoon rainfall has decreased with an increase in rainfall variability, and there are also more single-day heavy rainfall events.
+The North East monsoon rainfall has decreased with an increase in rainfall variability.
+The occurrence of single-day heavy rainfall events has shown an increasing trend.

 However, studies on future climate projections for Sri Lanka are limited and the available projections show conflicting outcomes especially for rainfall (Eriyagama et al., 2010a).
 According to Basnayake (2011), monsoon rainfall is predicted to increase by 2025 under the A2 emission scenario.
-A2 is the medium emission scenario with the HadCM3 model which is based on hypothetical emission scenarios suggested by the IPCC.
-Mean temperatures are expected to increase by 2.9 C and 2.5 C during the northeast and southwest monsoon periods, respectively, by the end of this century.
-The occurrence of weather extremes, especially droughts and floods, are expected to be more frequent.
-Wet areas will get more rain and dry areas will become drier by 2025.
+A2 is the medium emission scenario with the HadCM3 model which is based on hypothetical emission scenarios suggested by IPCC.
+Mean temperatures are expected to increase by 2.9°C and 2.5°C during the northeast and southwest monsoon periods, respectively, by the end of this century.
+The occurrence of weather extremes, especially droughts and floods, are expected to be frequent.
+Wet areas will get more rain and dry areas will become drier by 2025 (Basnayake, 2011).

 Several recent studies have analysed the potential impact of climate change on the agriculture sector of Sri Lanka.
 These studies have mainly focussed on paddy rice cultivation which is the staple food of Sri Lanka (De Silva et al., 2007; Kurukulasuriya et al., 2007).
 They found that the impact on wet season paddy would be negative for many parts of the country except in the extreme south (De Silva et al., 2007).
-Another study found regional variation in the profitability of smallholder farmers where the farmers in the wet high altitude areas benefited while the farmers in the north western and south eastern lowlands were adversely affected (Kurukulasuriya et al., 2007).
+Another study found regional variation in the profitability of smallholder farmers where the farmers in the wet high latitude areas benefited while the farmers in the north western and south eastern lowlands were adversely affected (Kurukulasuriya et al., 2007).

 Perennial cropping systems are thought to be more vulnerable to climate change because they are long established (Lobell et al., 2006); however, there are few studies conducted for plantation agriculture.
 A study of the tea industry found that the impact on mid and lowland grown tea was more negative than that on highland grown tea (Wijeratne et al., 2007).
+This classification was based on the topography of the lands from sea level.